bilal2vec/L2/README.md

 </h1>

 <h4 align='center'>
-    A tensor, linear algebra, and deep learning library in C++, using only the standard library
+    A multidimensional array and deep learning library implemented from scratch in C++
 </h4>

 <p align='center'>